dotnet/docfx/docs/docs/pdf.md

 A path to an HTML page relative to the root of the output directory.
 The HTML page will be inserted at the beginning of the PDF file as cover page.

+### `pdfPrintBackground`

+Indicates whether to include background graphics when rendering the pdf.

 ### `pdfHeaderTemplate`

 HTML template for the print header.
 Should be valid HTML markup with following HTML elements used to inject printing values into them: